 Hand of Man

 Humans have been scratching the face of the earth for millennia.
-These signs are a testament to both human creativity and capacity for destruction.
+These signs are a testament to both human creativity and the capacity for destruction.

 The following section features photographs mainly focusing on the marks made by humans on the natural terrain.
 From the air, lines, drawn by roads; land, peppered by houses, fields covered in measured scales with trees create visions that are difficult to see or perceive from the ground.